colinmarc/hdfs/README.md

 To install the library, once you have Go [all set up][2]:

-    $ go get -u github.com/colinmarc/hdfs
+    go get -u github.com/colinmarc/hdfs

 Installing the commandline client
 ---------------------------------

 Grab a tarball from the [releases page](https://github.com/colinmarc/hdfs/releases) and unzip it wherever you like.
+To build it from sources use : `go build ./cmd/hdfs`

 You'll want to add the following line to your `.bashrc` or `.profile`: